pascuas/project-2/project-worksheet.md

 #### PostMVP

-- User has the ability to add favorite teams
-- User can directly search for team on a form

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.